Nature speaks to those who listen.

-Did you know you can view your account and quickly and easily make your assessment payment via our TownSq – click here.You will need your account number to register, this can be found on your statement.
+Did you know that you can view your account, and quickly and easily make your assessment payment via our TownSq – click here.You will need your account number to register.
+This can be found on your statement.

 Traffic Safety: Do not place ANY objects in public roadways.

-The little neon “kid alert” signs or warning cones need to be at the end of your driveway or in your yard.
-On advisement of Precinct 4; objects placed in a roadway are a violation and considered a traffic hazard.
+Bulk trash and yard waste, basketball hoops, the little neon “kid alert” signs or warning cones need to be at the end of your driveway or in your yard.
+On advisement of Precinct 4; Any objects placed in a roadway are a violation and considered a traffic hazard.

 The deed restrictions require that all yard equipment, wood piles, storage piles, and trash containers shall be screened from public view.

 Thank you for helping us keep Champion Forest tidy!